-- 8.1 The ESC Plan must be fully and effectively implemented throughout the entire construction phase of the project. - 8.2 During the construction phase of the project, the Project Engineer, Project Construction Inspector, Environmental Monitor and the contractor shall continuously evaluate the project for areas that may require the deletion/addition/modification of the proposed erosion and sediment control measures in order for the project to remain in compliance with the approved VDOT ESC Standards and Specifications, Virginia ESC Law and Regulations, and VSMP Construction Permit conditions.
-Changes in the proposed erosion and sediment control measures may be needed due to unforeseen site conditions, contractor scheduling, changes in the proposed sequence of construction or other factors unknown at the time of the development of the proposed ESC Plan. - 8.2.1 Minor changes to the proposed ESC Plan (e.g., deletion/addition/modification to non-engineered items such as filter barrier, silt fence, check dams, drop inlet silt traps, etc.) may be approved by the VDOT DCR Certified Inspector. - 8.2.2 When changes to the proposed ESC Plan require detailed hydrologic/hydraulic engineering analysis/calculations (e.g., deletion/addition/modification to engineered items such as sediment traps, sediment basins, etc.), the Project Engineer and/or the Project Inspector should coordinate a site inspection with the District Hydraulics Engineer and/or the ESC Plan Designer/Hydraulics Engineer.
+8.1 The ESC Plan must be fully and effectively implemented throughout the entire construction phase of the project.

+- 8.2 During the construction phase of the project, the Project Engineer the Project ESC Inspector, and the contractor shall continuously evaluate the project for areas that may require the deletion/addition/modification of the proposed erosion and sediment control measures/plan in order for the project to remain in compliance with the approved VDOT ESC Standards and Specifications, the Virginia ESC Law and Regulations, and the VSMP Construction Permit conditions (where applicable).
+Changes in the proposed ESC Plan may be needed due to unforeseen site conditions, contractor scheduling, changes in the proposed sequence of construction or other factors unknown at the time of the development of the proposed ESC Plan. - 8.2.1 Minor changes to the proposed ESC Plan (e.g., deletion/addition/modification to non-engineered items such as filter barrier, silt fence, check dams, inlet protection, etc.) may be approved/authorized by the VDOT DCR Certified Inspector and/or the designated RLD for the activity. - 8.2.2 When changes to the proposed ESC Plan require detailed hydrologic/hydraulic engineering analysis/calculations (e.g., deletion/addition/modification to engineered items such as sediment traps, sediment basins, etc.), the Project Engineer and/or the Project ESC Inspector shall coordinate a site inspection with the District Hydraulics Engineer and/or the ESC Plan Designer/Hydraulics Engineer.
 The site inspection should be used to assemble detailed notes, sketches, and photographs to formally document the need for ESC Plan changes.
-The ESC Plan Designer and/or Hydraulics Engineer will provide the appropriate engineering analysis to document the required changes and to ensure the ESC Plan's continued compliance with the approved VDOT ESC Standards and Specifications, Virginia ESC Law and Regulations, and VSMP Construction Permit conditions. - 8.2.3 Any approved changes to the proposed ESC Plan must be noted on a designated plan set (Record Set) which shall be retained on the project site and made available upon request.
+The ESC Plan Designer and/or Hydraulics Engineer will provide the appropriate engineering analysis to document the required changes and to ensure the ESC Plan's continued compliance with the approved VDOT ESC Standards and Specifications, Virginia ESC Law and Regulations, and VSMP Construction Permit conditions (where applicable). - 8.2.3 Any authorized changes to the proposed ESC Plan must be noted on a designated plan set (Record Set) which shall be retained on the project site and made available upon request (see Section 107.16(e) of the 2007 VDOT R&B Specifications).

-8.3 During the construction phase of the project, the Project Engineer, the Project Construction Inspector and/or the Environmental Monitor will periodically (or upon request) provide the ESC Plan Designer and/or Hydraulics Engineer with a detailed evaluation report that notes the success or failure of the proposed erosion and sediment control measures depicted in the construction plans and/or the implementation of different measures as a result of new design technologies.
+8.3 During the construction phase of the project, the Project Engineer and/or the Project ESC Inspector will periodically, upon request, provide the ESC Plan Designer and/or Hydraulics Engineer with a detailed evaluation report that notes the success or failure of the proposed erosion and sediment control measures depicted in the construction plans (or other such documents) and/or the implementation of different measures as a result of new technologies/products.
 The VDOT ESC Program Administrator (State Hydraulics Engineer) is to be provided a copy of all such reports.